 6. Using, possessing, selling, or distributing fireworks, firearms, or other dangerous items (see Firearms Policy).

 7. Using fire to endanger, to harm another person or to destroy property; misusing or damaging fire safety equipment; initiating a false report; and/or failing to evacuate a building during an alarm.

-8. Discriminating, harassing, or retaliating against another person (see Policy Prohibiting Discrimination, Harassment and Retaliation).
+8. Violating the Policy Prohibiting Discrimination, Harassment, and Retaliation (see Policy Prohibiting Discrimination, Harassment and Retaliation).

 10. Destroying, damaging, or stealing private, public, or University property, or possessing stolen property.

 11. Failing to comply with the directions of University personnel (e.g., Residence Life and Public Safety staff) who are acting in the performance of their duties.
 This includes failing to respond to a request for identification, or providing false identification.

 12. Entering and/or using University premises, facilities or property without authorization; possessing, duplicating, or using keys or access cards without authority.

 13. Engaging in lewd, obscene, or indecent behavior, including making lewd, obscene, or indecent gestures.

 14. Violating the Sexual Activity Policy (see Sexual Activity Policy).